colinta/teacup/README.md

 end
 ```

-The orientation styling is really neat, I think you'll find that you will be
+The orientation styling is really neat.
+I think you'll find that you will be
-more encouraged to enable multiple orientations, since the code is pretty
+more inspired to enable multiple orientations because the code is so much more
 painless.

 Development
 -----------